Unbreakable (Backstreet Boys album): Background

 On October 2, 2007, the tracks, "Unmistakable" and "Something That I Already Know" were released on Promosquad and RateTheMusic.
 The next day, a Japanese radio station leaked the intro of the album, along with the track, "Everything But Mine".

-Music and composition
+Composition

 The Backstreet Boys fully abandoned the Max Martin sound of many of their early hits and, instead, worked with different producers to sound like an adult vocal group.
 Dan Muckala, producer and co-songwriter of the group's hit single "Incomplete" from their previous album Never Gone, produced the bulk of the material.
 However, other producers like Emanuel Kiriakou, John Shanks and Billy Mann also worked on the album.
 Fellow boy band veteran JC Chasez of *NSYNC collaborated with the Backstreet Boys, providing upbeat pop for the group with his production and songwriting.

 The sound leans to adult contemporary and contemporary pop music and features interwoven choral harmonies, piano, strings, and use of guitar and drums.